bugbakery/transcribee/README.md

 # <div align="center">🎤 transcribee ✍️</div>

-> **<div align="center">[going to be] an open source audio- and videotranscription software</div>**
+> **<div align="center">an open source audio and video transcription software</div>**

 > **Note**:
 >
-> Currently, transcribee is heavily work-in-progress and not yet ready for production use.
-Please come back in a few weeks / months.
+> While transcribee is certainly not "finished" or bug-free, it should be good enough for everyday transcription tasks.
+> Please try it and [tell us how it goes](https://github.com/bugbakery/transcribee/issues/new)

 `transcribee 🐝` aims to make the workflow for media transcription easier, faster and more accessible.